Sdedding/vulapipeline/podman/README.md

 via `start-gui.sh`.
 The container exposes a noVNC server on port `6080`.
 After the command completes, open `http://localhost:6080/vnc.html` in your web browser to access the GUI.

+`make gui-test` spins up the same two test containers created by `make test` and additionally launches the GUI container on port `6081`.
+This allows manual interaction with the GUI while the other containers run in the background.
+Clean up with `make gui-test-clean` or `make testnet-clean`.

 ## Cleaning up